thingwave/client-skeleton-java-spring/README.md

 * Adjust the Service Registry Core System location by the `sr_address` and `sr_port` properties.
 * In case of a provider you have to set it's web-server parameters by the `server.address` and `server.port` properties.
 * In case of a consumer decide whether it should act as a web-server or not.
 If yes, then set the `spring.main.web-application-type` to 'servlet' and set the further server parameters like in the provider case.
 If not just left these properties untouched.

+##### (2nd) package structure
+All the provided skeleton classes are located in the child packages of `eu.arrowhead` base package.
+You can create your own classes  under this base package or you can create your own packages like `com.my_company.my_awesome_project` to organize the skeleton and the application code separated.
+In the latter case if you wish to use spring beans at your custom packages, then you have to let spring framework known about your base package(s).
+This can be managed by adding the base package name(s) as a string value(s) in the `@ComponentScan` annotaion of the application's `Main.class` *(**Look for the 'TODO' mark** within the main class).